Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Implications

 Integrating LM-based tools with static analyzers like SonarQube can lead to more balanced workflows.
 Whereas SonarQube is effective in flagging rule-based issues (e.g., security or maintainability violations), LMs offer more linguistically rich and context-sensitive feedback.
 This division of labor enables efficient issue coverage across both syntactic and semantic dimensions.

 Another benefit is cost-efficiency.
-The evaluated tools—CodeReviewer, CodeLlama-7B, and DeepSeek-R1—are open-source and license-free, providing accessible solutions for organizations operating under budget constraints.
+The evaluated LMs are open-source and license-free, providing accessible solutions for organizations operating under budget constraints.
 Moreover, task-specific monolingual fine-tuning emerged as a practical strategy to improve model effectiveness in single-language environments like C\#.

 \textbf{For researchers}, our results raise concerns about relying solely on automated metrics such as BLEU to assess code review quality.
 Human-centered evaluations remain crucial for capturing relevance and informativeness.
 In addition, the performance drop observed in reasoning-intensive models like DeepSeek-R1-Distill after fine-tuning suggests a need for strategies that preserve reasoning capabilities—potentially via chain-of-thought data or multi-objective optimization approaches.